Electric Transformers

 Vs = Vp/Np x Ns

-If the number of turns in the secondary winding is fewer than the number of turns in the primary winding, the voltage output is lower than the input voltage (step-down transformer).
-On the other hand, if the number of turns in the secondary winding is more than the number of turns in the primary winding, the voltage output is higher than the input voltage (step-up transformer).
+When the secondary winding has fewer turns than the primary winding, the output voltage is lower than the input voltage, characteristic of a step-down transformer.
+Conversely, if the secondary winding has more turns than the primary winding, the output voltage is higher than the input voltage, which is typical of a step-up transformer.

 Vp Ip = Vs Is

-Other parts of power transformers include the following:
+Additional components of power transformers include the following:

 The transformer tank (or the main tank) houses and protects the core, windings, and other components from the external environment.
 It serves as the container for the transformer oil.
 It is constructed from rolled steel plates or aluminum sheets.

-1. Core and Winding Construction and Arrangement
+1. Core and Winding Design and Configuration

 2. Turns Ratio (Ns/Np)